openforis/accuracy-assessment/README.md

 ## Configuration for desktop version
-The following programs are need for the application to run
+The following programs are needed for the application to run

 ### R from www.r-project.org